KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 simplified.
 You can ensure that the fixed contracts don't overlap with a database constraint and your constraints will hold.
 There is no need to modify start and end dates of default contracts.

-### You can't win 'em all

-So, if this is an easy win, why wasn't this representation adopted?

-I wasn't given a definitive answer, so I can only take an educated guess.
-I think the biggest hurdle was "object-orientated" thinking.

-In this mindset, the fixed contracts are *objects*, default contracts are *objects*, and the database is considered a bag of bits for storing your *objects*.
-Each concept must be reified as a row in a table, and there is a distrust of using any features the database offers beyond storing or retrieving *objects*.
-This is a very atomistic approach.

-It may feel "simpler" on some level.
-It's certainly simple for the designer - database design is easy *if you just don't think about it*!
-However, as we see here, this lack of forethought inevitably leads to complexity.
-A stitch in time saves nine.